 What is IP Warming?

 IP Warming is designed to help you establish a positive reputation with ISPs (Internet Service Providers).
-Every time a new IP address is used to send email, ISPs programmatically monitor email from it in order to verify that it isn’t being used to send spam to users.
+Every time a new IP address is used to send an email, ISPs programmatically monitor those emails to verify that it isn’t being used to send spam to users.

 What if I don’t have time to warm IPs?

-IP Warming is not optional.
+IP Warming is required.
 If you fail to warm IPs appropriately, and the pattern of your email causes any suspicion, any or all of the following may happen:

 - Your email delivery speed could be significantly throttled or slowed.